personam-solis/markdown-docs/Docker.md

 # **Docker Network**
 Docker networks follow the philosophy of "batteries included; but removable".
 When a container is ran it should just "work", but you should also have a lot of power to modify how packets flow within containers.
 Thus, you will rarely ever modify the default networks of the Docker Engine.

+All ports must be manually exposed to send/receive traffic on a container

 However, Docker allows you to modify the default network setting of the virtual networks, or you can create a completely new virtual network.
 This is useful to get a better sense of the traffic flow of an application, or to further lock down the IP space used within (i.e. Your network already uses a 192.168.x.x address space and you want to make it more obvious that they are different).

 <br>